 There are some risks with vacuum-assisted delivery, but it rarely causes lasting problems when properly used.

 For the mother, tears in the vagina or on the perineum are more likely to occur with a vacuum-assisted birth compared to a vaginal birth that does not use the vacuum.

 For the baby, the risks are mostly about bleeding:

-- There may be bleeding under the baby’s scalp (cephalohematoma).
+- There may be bleeding under the baby's scalp.
 It will go away and does not cause serious problems.
 Your baby may be more likely to have jaundice (look a little yellow), which may be treated with light therapy.

-- Bleeding inside the skull can be very serious, but is rare.
+- Bleeding inside the skull can be very serious, but it is rare.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997-

 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.